 Vimpat® is approved as adjunctive or monotherapy therapy in the treatment of partial-onset seizures with or without secondary generalisation in patients with epilepsy.
-Vimpat® is now also approved in primary generalized tonic-clonic seizures.
+Vimpat® is also approved in primary generalized tonic-clonic seizures.

-Available across 52 countries, Vimpat® continues to reach more and more patients thanks to new indications (primary generalized tonic-clonic seizures, approved in Europe, US and Japan in 2020) and through multiple formulations (tablets, oral solution, and IV).
-In 2020, Vimpat® represented 29 per cent of UCB's net sales.
-Vimpat® is patent protected in the U.S. and the EU until 2022, in Japan until 2022.
+Available in more than 50 countries, Vimpat® continues to reach more and more patients thanks to new indications (primary generalized tonic-clonic seizures, approved in Europe, US and Japan in 2020) and through multiple formulations (tablets, oral solution, and IV).
+In 2021, Vimpat® represented 29% of UCB's net sales.
+Vimpat® has lost patent protection in the U.S. in March 2022, in the EU in September 2022, and will lose patent protection in Japan in 2024, as from which moment Vimpat® will be subject to generic competition in these markets leading to a significant decline in net sales.
+During the first six months of 2022, global net sales of Vimpat decreased by 6% at constant exchange rates compared to the same period in the previous year following a decrease in net sales in the US of 12% at constant exchange rates, as further shown on pages 7 and 9 of the condensed consolidated unaudited interim financial statements of UCB for the period ended 30 June 2022.